rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ### Alternative Delimiters

 By default, the semicolon is the delimiter between commands: Benerator splits SQL commands by their delimiter and sends one after the other to the database.
-In some cases you need a different behaviour, e.g. if a procedure should be defined and/or called.
+In some cases, you need different behavior, e.g. if a procedure should be defined and/or called.
 In such cases, you can specify an alternative delimiter in an `<execute>` statement:

 ```xml